i-am-west/multifilecopyplugin/.memorybank/overview.md

 ## User Experience
 - Right-click on selected files in Project view → "Copy Multiple Files to Clipboard"
 - Access from Edit menu or editor tab context menu → "Copy Open Tabs to Clipboard"
-- Right-click on project in Project view → "Copy Project Structure to Clipboard"
+- Right-click on selected files or directories in Project view → "Copy Project Structure to Clipboard"
-- Right-click on project in Project view → "Copy Simplified Structure to Clipboard"
+- Right-click on selected files or directories in Project view → "Copy Simplified Structure to Clipboard"
 - Keyboard shortcuts for quick access
 - Notification system for error handling